shanept/node-net-snmp/README.md

  * `trapPort` - UDP port to send traps and informs too, defaults to `162`
  * `version` - Either `snmp.Version1` or `snmp.Version2c`, defaults to
    `snmp.Version1`

+When using SNMPv3, the `options` parameter can contain the following additional items:

+ * `boots` - Number of times the SNMP manager has booted, defaults to `0`
+ * `maxSize` - The maximum message length to be accepted, defaults to `65536`
+ * `flags` - The SNMP flags to be set.
+These specify the authentication and reporting features that may be enabled.
+This flag may be any of the SNMP flag values outlined above, defaults to `snmp.Flags.NoAuthNoPriv`
+ * `securityModel` - The SNMPv3 security model to implement.
+Currently, the only security model that may be used is the User-based Security Model (USM), defaults to `snmp.SecurityModel.USM`.

+When using SNMPv3 with the User-based Security Model (USM), the `options` parameter may also accept the following additional items:
+ * ---

 ## session.on ("close", callback)